frostbone25/Unity-Cubemap-Rendering/README.md

 My adventures/implementations into de-coupling/reconstructing Unity Static and Realtime Reflection Probes.

 The goal is to create a more customized/configurable/optimized reflection probe renderer fitted with a number of unique features/solutions for a variety of scenarios.
 In addition, to also have greater control over the rendering of reflection probes for creative/performance reasons.
-This repo also has an implementation of tetrahedral environment rendering *(4-pass)* for more performant reflection probes than native cubemaps *(6-pass)*.
+This repo also has an implementation of tetrahedral environment rendering *(4-pass)* for potentially more performant reflection probes than native cubemaps *(6-pass)*.

 Keep in mind some of these are still work-in-progress, but here is what I have so far...